The following professionals lent their expertise to this article:

 • Unsubsidized Stafford Loans

-Unsubsidized Stafford loans can be used by undergraduate, graduate, and professional learners and amounts range significantly based on whether the student identifies as a dependent or independent.
+Unsubsidized Stafford loans can be used by undergraduate, graduate, and professional students and amounts range significantly based on whether the student identifies as a dependent or independent.
 Because they are unsubsidized, interest accrues the entire time the student is enrolled.

 • Parent PLUS Loans